Well, let's start with a few important items:

 This also means that with a few hook calls to

-useMutation, we also get to remove any boilerplate code that use to manage our server state eg.
+useMutation, we also get to remove any boilerplate code that was used to manage our server state eg.

 With all of those things removed, you may ask yourself, "Is it worth it to keep using our client state manager for this tiny global state?"